 An Advanced Education in Patient Care: Visiting Doctors

-Another example of Mount Sinai's commitment to providing students with outstanding role models is our landmark Visiting Doctors Program.
+Another example of Icahn School of Medicine at Mount Sinai''s commitment to providing students with outstanding role models is our landmark Visiting Doctors Program.
 Visiting Doctors brings high-quality medical care to the homes of patients with complex and serious illnesses.
-Begun with just 23 patients in 1995, today it is the largest physician home visiting program in the United States, serving more than 1,000 homebound men and women throughout Manhattan.
+Begun with just 23 patients in 1995, today it is the largest physician home visiting program in the United States, serving more than 1,300 homebound men and women throughout Manhattan.
 It serves as a model for similar programs around the country.

 Watch "Doctor in the House," a short video about the Mount Sinai Visiting Doctor's Program.
 Watch the Video